t2-tesseract/Tesseract-OS-Legacy/README.md

 # What is Tesseract?
 Tesseract is a project made by T2 (alias iplux and Kokolor) destined to make an working operating system from scratch.

+# Why a new operating system?
+Why not choose a GNU/Linux distro, Windows or macOS?
+Because we believe Tesseract is not like the others.
+Tesseract can change what you think of operating systems.

+# Why the Tesseract name?
+A tesseract is basically a 4D shape, which describes Tesseract.
+An operating system from a new dimension.

 # Build Instructions:
 [Click here](/Documentation/BUILD.md) to read through the compiling manual.